papr8ka/-lwjgl-basics-wiki/LibGDX-Finger-Swipe.md

 Another issue becomes apparent when we try swiping on an actual Android device.
 The touch screen input is not always accurate -- leading to "zig-zag" or stepped paths whenever the user tries to swipe diagonally.
 The effect is demonstrated [here](http://obamapacman.com/2010/01/iphone-wins-smartphone-touchscreen-performance-test-better-than-nexus-one-droid/) and leads to ugly diagonal swipes like this:
 ![Diag](http://i.imgur.com/04saiAf.png)

 Our above distance check is pretty much the equivalent to the below [radial distance](http://psimpl.sourceforge.net/radial-distance.html) algorithm, adapted from [simplify.js](http://mourner.github.com/simplify-js/).
-You may not need this since the distance check is already applied earlier; or you may choose to improve on it with a more complex simplification process, such as Douglas-Peucker or Perpendicular Distance.
+The second check gives us a little more control over how we want the input to be simplified; but you may want to improve on this algorithm with Douglas-Peucker, Perpendicular Distance, or something more specialized.

 An `out` parameter is used to avoid allocating new objects in the game loop.

 ```java
 public static void simplify(Array<Vector2> points, float sqTolerance, Array<Vector2> out) {